-There are the many end-of-chapter (EOC) questions within the textbook.
+There are the many end-of-chapter (EOC) questions within the textbook, all of them partitioned by chapter section.
 These are an essential Step 2 activity for the student.
 Because of their great number, we recommend at least half of the odd-numbered questions be attempted.
 Notably, the student will find the answers to the odd-numbered questions at the back of the book.
 This is important for the student to be able to confirm their understanding.
 It's also important that the student try their best to answer the question BEFORE looking at the answer.
 Any good answer will "make sense" after reading it.
 But it's NOT the answer that matters.
 What counts is being able to come up with the answer on one's own.
 There's a world of a difference between reading an answer and creating that answer yourself.

 Of course, any opportunity the student has to summarize (aloud) what they believe they have learned to classmates, friends, or family members, is a serious bonus to the learning process-on many levels.
 You should consider the following capstone learning activity: Once a student "completes" a chapter, have the student provide a verbal summary of the main ideas of the chapter.
 You can call this: "The Summary Challenge".
 It's not as easy as it might sound, but it's a great way of identifying that which has been retained (or not).
 The process itself helps to make the learning durable.
 The student can then read the author's own chapter summary, which you'll find provided in the Doc Shares of the FYI pages.
-After reading the author's summary, ask the student to give their verbal summary another try.
-It's normal for students to stumble as they try their best to articulate what they think they learned.
+After reading the author's to stumble as they try their best to articulate what they think they learned.